 It may be open to a third party to establish the builder's liability in tort, but this is not without its difficulties.
-First, unless there is no foreign element involved in the case, a claimant has to address the preliminary questions of jurisdiction and proper law (namely, respectively whether English courts have jurisdiction to hear the claim and which system of law should apply to determine the builder's liability).
-Leaving aside the question of jurisdiction (which, depending on the circumstances, may be governed by the applicable English statutory provisions or by common law), the applicable law for determining whether an actionable tort has been committed will generally be governed by either the Private International Law (Miscellaneous Provisions) Act 1995 (the 1995 Act) or the Law Applicable to Contractual Obligations and Non-Contractual Obligations (Amendment etc) Regulations 2019, as amended by the Jurisdiction, Judgments and Applicable Law (Amendment) (EU Exit) Regulations 2020, on the law applicable to non-contractual obligations (incorporating Regulation (EC) No. 864/2007 (Rome II) into English law following Brexit) where the damage occurred after 11 January 2009.
+Where there is a foreign element, in other words, the damage was sustained or resulted from an act committed in a foreign jurisdiction, a claimant will have to address the preliminary questions of jurisdiction and proper law (ie, respectively whether English courts have jurisdiction to hear the claim and which system of law should apply to determine the builder's liability).
+If the jurisdiction of the English courts is established (which, depending on the circumstances, may be governed by the applicable English statutory provisions or by common law), the applicable law for determining whether an actionable tort has been committed will generally be governed by either the Private International Law (Miscellaneous Provisions) Act 1995 (the 1995 Act) or the Law Applicable to Contractual Obligations and Non-Contractual Obligations ( s 2020, on the law applicable to non-contractual obligations (incorporating Regulation (EC) No. 864/2007 (Rome II) into English law following Brexit) where the damage occurred after 11 January 2009.